teozec/image-renderer/README.md

 image-renderer -f png -i input.pfm -o output.png -p -c 5
 ```

-Finally, to apply a normalizzation factor a=2.5 and a gamma of 1.3 , run:
+Finally, to apply a normalization factor a=2.5 and a gamma of 1.3 , run:
 ```bash
 image-renderer -f png -i input.pfm -o output.png -a 2.5 -g 1.3
 ```